 - Section 8 and 21 notices

 The complete list of contracts available on Legislate can be found on our contract page.
-This list is growing every much and is designed to satisfy your complete business and tenancy needs.
+This list is growing every month and is designed to satisfy your complete business and tenancy needs.

-Once you’ve entered the terms, by answering a few questions, Legislate generates a contract specific to your needs.
+Once you've entered the terms, such as the start and end dates by answering a few questions, Legislate generates a custom contract specific to your needs.
+You can then invite parties to review and e-sign the legal document.